SamuelEarl/fanny-pack-ui-old/src/routes/+page.svelte.md

 <br>

-Typically we might think of defining CSS styles in a page or component where they are needed, which often leads to a lot of duplicated styles and brittle CSS code.
-However, **a scalable CSS codebase will define styles in one location and then reference those styles wherever they are needed** (i.e. scalable CSS uses utility classes).
+When we need to style an element, a component, or a page we will sometimes (or often) style those things in isolation, which often leads to a lot of duplicated styles and brittle CSS code.
+However, **a scalable CSS approach will define styles in one location and then reference those styles wherever they are needed** (i.e. scalable CSS uses utility classes).
 CSS utility classes keeps our styles DRY, scalable, and more maintainable. *(By the way, this is similar to how we use the concept of "a single source of truth" in component libraries where we have a single component definition and then we import and configure that component wherever we need it.)*

 So for example, instead of implementing all the style rules for a button element and copying and pasting those styles each time you implement a button (which is very error prone and not scalable at all), you simply reference the utility classes for a button element.
-If you do that, then you will be able to maintain a consistent theme througout your app.
+If you do that, then you will be able to maintain a consistent theme througout your app and reduce the maintenance burden.
 Also, if you need to change any styles, you only need to change them in one location&mdash;where they are defined.

 Fanny Pack UI takes advantage of both scalable CSS utility classes and reusable components.
-Since Tailwind CSS has already done all the heavy lifting of creating utility classes to cover most, if not all, styling needs, the components in Fanny Pack UI are built on top of Tailwind.
-Also, there are some styling needs, such as grids, that make more sense as simple utility classes as opposed to components.
+The components in Fanny Pack UI are built on top of Tailwind CSS since Tailwind has already done all the heavy lifting of creating utility classes to cover most, if not all, styling needs.
+Also, there are some styling situations, such as layouts with grid styles, where it might make more sense to use simple utility classes as opposed to components.
 So using Tailwind to define your grid layouts, for example, might be a better choice than using a grid component for your layouts.

 <style>
   #home {